Me and my goat, Buzz

 I have been training dogs since 2003 and delight in seeing beautiful relationships develop between clients and their dogs.
 I whole-heartedly believe that dogs can be trained using pain-free, dog friendly methods.
 My training methods include clicker training and lure/reward training, utilize treats, and take a very holistic look at the individual dog.

 My career has focused on working with people and dogs in group classes ranging from basic obedience, advanced obedience, dogs with leash reactivity and shy/fearful dogs.
-I worked with rescue dogs for 9 years through a local rescue and training facility where I was the head trainer and am co-founder of Southern Colorado Pit Bull Advocates.
+I worked with rescue dogs for 9 years through a local rescue and training facility where I was the head trainer and was co-founder of Southern Colorado Pit Bull Advocates.

 A few years ago, I chose to pursue a Masters in Social Work and a certificate in Animal Assisted Therapy from the University of Denver.
 I am passionate about improving the human-animal bond, giving voice to the voice-less and improving animal welfare.